-Outpatient experience in the NICU Follow-Up Clinic and the Neurodevelopmental Clinic provide valuable insight in neonatal outcomes.
+Outpatient experiences in the NICU Follow-Up Clinic and the Neurodevelopmental Clinic provide valuable insight into neonatal outcomes.
 Simulation training is offered to fellows at the Center for Advanced Medical Learning and Simulation (CAMLS) located in downtown Tampa.
 CAMLS is an active site for monthly NRP simulation education.

-Ongoing collaborations with faculty in USF colleges of Medicine, Nursing, and Public Health ensures that needed expertise is readily available.
+Ongoing collaborations with faculty at various USF's colleges (Medicine, Nursing, and Public Health) ensures that needed expertise is readily available.
 Active areas of research within our division include neonatal anemia and the developing intestinal microbiome, infant nutrition, congenital infections, and neonatal abstinence syndrome.
-In addition, the division has a laboratory-based research program that uses animal models and tissue culture to explore the mechanisms by which the bacteria colonizing the maternal genital tract contribute to adverse pregnancy and neonatal outcomes.
-All fellows have an opportunity to present their research in various forums and at national scientific meetings.
+In addition, the division has a laboratory-based research program that uses animal models and tissue culture to explore the mechanisms by which the bacteria colonize the maternal genital tract, which contributes to adverse pregnancy and neonatal outcomes.
+All fellows have an opportunity to present their research at various forums and at national scientific meetings.

 Karen Wickline, MD

 5 Tampa General Circle